syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 # Exporting

-The PivotChart control can be exported to the following file formats.
+The pivot chart control can be exported to the following file formats:

-* Excel
+* Microsoft Excel
-* Word
+* Microsoft Word
 * PDF
 * Image

-The PivotChart control can be exported by invoking **“exportPivotChart”** method, with an appropriate export option as parameter.
+The pivot chart control can be exported by invoking **“exportPivotChart”** method with an appropriate export option as a parameter.

 {% tabs %}